 The Norwegian visual artist Kristin Romberg (b.
 1970) has since 2001 worked with paintings in large formats.
-She is educated at the University of Sydney, fine art, Westerdal advertising school, Einar Granum Art School and has had numerous exhibitions in Norway, and exhibited in New York, San Francisco, Barcelona (Spain), Riga (Latvia), Sydney (Australia), Germany, Denmark and France.
+She is educated at the University of Sydney, fine art, Westerdal advertising school, Einar Granum Art School.
+She has had numerous exhibitions in Norway, and exhibited in New York, San Francisco, Barcelona (Spain), Riga (Latvia), Sydney (Australia), Germany, Denmark and France.

-In the last two years, she has moved towards installation art with her paintings as they are mounted freely hanging in thin cords from the ceiling and in layer upon layer on the wall.
+In the last 5 years, she has moved towards installation art with her paintings as they are mounted freely hanging in thin cords from the ceiling and in layer upon layer on the wall.
 She also work in very large formats in an old shipyard nearby her home.
-Her juicy, colorful works create a new dimension and Romberg wants to establish a new, tactile space where people can dream, escape, wonder, breathe, feel, stop and feel.
-She tries to break with the established concept of canvas on a blind frame and with the help of the visual layers Romberg wants to draw the viewer into a colorful, dynamic world that hovers between the subtle and the representative.
-The paintings are abstract and have clear references to nature and she seeks to give an experience of moving around in a dense, primeval forest or jungle.
+Her juicy, colorful works create a new dimension and Romberg wants to establish a tactile space where people can dream, escape, wonder, breathe, feel, stop, and feel.
+She has broken with the established concept of canvas on stretchers and with the help of the visual layers Romberg wants to draw the viewer into a colorful, dynamic world.
+She invites the viewer to touch the canvases.
+The paintings are abstract and have clear references to nature.
+She seeks to give you an experience of moving around in a dense, primeval forest and feel a bit of magic.

-Romberg is inspired by abstract expressionism (New York School), and when she paints it is like a performance where she moves in and around the painting.
-"When I paint, it's like a ritual dance where every stroke and every gesture is directly rooted in what I have experienced.
+When Romberg paints it is like a performance where she moves in and around the painting.
+"When I paint, it's like a ritual dance where every stroke and every gesture is directly rooted in time and place.
 It is an inner force that drives me to create exactly what I do.
-I am present, experiencing, sensing and taking in - and then projecting it onto the screen. "
+I am present, experiencing, sensing and taking in - and then projecting it onto the canvas. "